dbeniamin/1-100_PythonCode_Challenge/README.md

 - Contains the requirements to build it, some personal notes, and the DB file that can be used.
 - main.py with logical structure and functionality to be added soon.

+**18.11.2024 → day 66 - main.py** - Added main.py for day 66 Project.
+- Routes declared are available in the URL; also, some routes are available only by testing with Postman.
+- Pay attention to the DB part that is in charge of saving and adding elements to the database.

 ### Contributing: